Skip to contents

 Next, we need to define performance metrics that describe the outcomes of the various

-We will look a biological metric (PNI_75, the probability that PNI is at least 0.75 at the end of the projection) and a fishery metric, the average catch, also at the end of the projection.
+We will look a biological metric (PNI_80, the probability that proportionate natural influence is at least 0.80) and a fishery metric, the average catch and the probability that the catches exceeds 60, at the end of the projection.

 return(out)